Skip to content Accessibility statement

 Communications

-We are developing resilient communication mechanisms and harnessing quantum-based technology to allow for the efficient operation and assurance of RCAS on land, underwater, in the air, and in orbit.
+We are developing resilient communication mechanisms and harnessing quantum-based technology to allow for the efficient operation and assurance of connected robotic and autonomous systems on land, underwater, in the air, and in orbit.

-Communication is fundamental to the operation of RCAS - allowing them to monitor their environment, receive data, interact with external devices, exchange information with other systems, adapt their behaviour, and make themselves accessible to assurance processes.
+Communication is fundamental to the operation of connected robotic and autonomous systems - allowing them to monitor their environment, receive data, interact with external devices, exchange information with other systems, adapt their behaviour, and make themselves accessible to assurance processes.

-Such communication must be carried out securely and reliably - with minimum delay times and maximum resilience to the most demanding of operating conditions.
-It must also remain effective in the face of the rapid expected proliferation of RCAS over the coming decades.
+Such communications must be carried out securely and reliably - with delay and resilience suitably controlled even in the most demanding of operating conditions.
+They must also remain effective in the face of the rapid expected proliferation of connected robotic and autonomous systems over the coming decades.

 To meet these challenges, our Communications research pillar is able to harness the ISA’s unique array of experimental and laboratory facilities.
 This gives our team the power to develop, test and enhance the capabilities of a range of communication technologies, and ready them for application in the service of safe autonomy.